urbit/urbit.org-reloaded/content/privacy.md

 ### Third parties

-The Services may contain links to other websites, products, or services that Tlon does not own or operate.
+The Services may contain links to other websites, products, or services that Urbit Foundation does not own or operate.
 We are not responsible for the privacy practices of these third parties.
 Please be aware that this Privacy Policy will not apply to your activities or any information you disclose to these third parties.
 We encourage you to read their privacy policies before providing any information to them.

 ### Security